-Estimated Reading Time: 6 minutes Click here to read this letter in PDF format.
-Speed…
+Estimated Reading Time: 25 minutes.
+Click here to read this article as a PDF.
+The…

 Estimated Reading Time: 4 minutes